 Summer offers Harvard Law School students the opportunity to acquire full-time, hands-on experience in public or private sector work in countries all over the world.

-In the summer of 2017, more than 100 HLS students traveled to countries all over the world, working with a wide range of organizations and law firms on a diverse array of projects.
+In a typical year, more than 100 HLS students travel to countries all over the world, working with a wide range of organizations and law firms on a diverse array of projects.
 These are just a few examples of HLS students’ recent summer work experiences:

 - Preparing legal memoranda on prosecutorial discretion and admissibility of evidence at the United Nations Assistance to the Khmer Rouge Trials in Cambodia